Meet Dr. Debra Clemens

 Deb’s first teaching position was teaching middle and high school students computer applications and other business courses.
 She developed an expertise in instructional technology and quickly became a “go-to” tech person for her colleagues.
 Several learning opportunities later led her to become an instructional technology specialist for a school district in Minnesota.
 She enjoyed devoting her time and energy to training teachers and support staff on the latest technologies.

-Deb and her husband, Jeff, have two daughters — one is a recent graduate of North Thurston Public Schools and is attending the University of Washington; their youngest is a proud RAM attending North Thurston High School.
-In her spare time, Deb enjoys time with her family and maintaining a healthy lifestyle by hiking or biking throughout our region.
+Deb and her husband, Jeff, have two daughters — one graduated from North Thurston Public Schools in 2019, and graduated from the University of Washington in 2022; their youngest is a proud RAM attending North Thurston High School.
+In her spare time, Deb enjoys giving back to our local community, spending time with her family, and maintaining a healthy lifestyle by hiking or biking throughout our region.

 Education and Experiences